Medicare Eligibility for a Non-Working Spouse

 Now let’s say Cathy is only 61 years old.
 In this scenario, John may still enroll in Medicare Part A and Part B, but he won’t be entitled to premium-free Part A until Cathy turns 62.

 Where Can I Get More Information About My Medicare eligibility?

-If you have lingering questions about the Medicare eligibility of yourself or your spouse, call 1-800-MEDICARE (1-800-633-4227) to speak to a Medicare representative.
+If you have lingering questions about a spouse's Medicare eligibility or for that of yourself, call 1-800-MEDICARE (1-800-633-4227) to speak to a Medicare representative.